sap-tutorials/xpa-tutorials/tutorials/xpa-sac-hxm-create-predictive-scenario/xpa-sac-hxm-create-predictive-scenario.md

     >INFORMATION
     >
-    It is important to open the `SAP_HR_BPL_IM_WFP_OVERVIEW_PAGE` stpry first instead of directly jumping to the `SAP_HR_BPL_IM_WFP_CENTRAL_ASSUMPTIONS` story as the parameter you changed in the previous step is transmitted via the overview application.
+    It is important to open the `SAP_HR_BPL_IM_WFP_OVERVIEW_PAGE` story first instead of directly jumping to the `SAP_HR_BPL_IM_WFP_CENTRAL_ASSUMPTIONS` story as the parameter you changed in the previous step is transmitted via the overview application.
 If you opened the central assumptions applications directly, smart predict capabilities would not be activated.

 2. Enter the **Application Configuration** story.